Empire-Strikes-Back/Kuiil/readme.txt

-i do not use mouse - player uses text - repl - to interact with me i use no libraries - only swing textarea and canvas i use one thread player sees me in my entirety within window from start my window has fixed size and is no more than a third of screen i do not try catch or limit player eval - my repl gives complete access to me, running program - direct eval i am not a one-time-story game - i can be played and played again
+i do not use mouse - player uses text - repl - to interact with me i use no libraries - only swing textarea and canvas i use one thread my window has fixed size and is no more than a third of screen i do not try catch or limit player eval - my repl gives complete access to me, running program - direct eval i am not a one-time-story game - i can be played and played again